CS5008Fall2025/research-paper-skakked/README.md

 * Semester: Fall 2025
 * Topic: Cuckoo Hashing: A Hash Table with Worst-Case Constant Lookup Time

-Note the following is an example outline to help you.
-Please rework as you need, you do not need to follow the section heads and *YOU SHOULD NOT* make everything a bulleted list.
-This needs to read as an executive report/research paper.

 ## Introduction

 Cuckoo hashing is a hash table that achieves $O(1)$ worst-case lookup by giving each key two possible addresses instead of one.
 Unlike traditional hash tables where collisions can create long chains, cuckoo hashing guarantees that any key can be found by checking at most two locations.
 The name is derived from brood parasitism, a behavior in which a cuckoo chick pushes other eggs or young out of the nest upon hatching.
 Analogously, inserting a new key into a cuckoo hash table may push an older key to a different location [1].A key is stored in one of its two possible locations, so lookup simply checks both.
-Unlike traditional hash tables where collisions can create long chains, cuckoo hashing guarantees that any key can be found by checking at most two locations.
+Unlike traditional hash tables where collisions can create long chains, cuckoo hashing guarantees that any key can be found by checking at most two locations.[1]

 Cuckoo hashing was introduced by Rasmus Pagh and Flemming Friche Rodler in 2001 at the European Symposium on Algorithms, with the full paper published in the Journal of Algorithms in 2004 [1].
 The authors developed this data structure to provide a practical dictionary with worst-case constant lookup time, matching the theoretical performance of dynamic perfect hashing [2] while being significantly simpler to implement.
 The original paper established key theoretical results including the requirement that load factor remain below approximately 50%, and that the expected number of displacements during insertion is constant.
 The work was recognized with the ESA Test-of-Time Award in 2020, acknowledging its significant impact on both theoretical computer science and practical systems design.
 Since its introduction, numerous variants have been developed, including d-ary cuckoo hashing which uses more than two hash functions to achieve higher load factors [3], and the recent "bubble-up" technique by Kuszmaul and Mitzenmacher which optimizes insertion performance [4].